 Fertilize and Weed

 Finally, you’ll need to fertilize and weed your beet crop.
 You’ll just need to fertilize the crops lightly with compost after they’ve sprouted.
 You don’t want too much nitrogen in the ground, so fertilize with caution.

 Then, you’ll need to weed the bed that the beets are planted in.
 This will help keep pests out of your garden and give your beets the best chance of survival.

 Common Problems With Growing Beets (And Their Solutions)

 Beets have quite a few problems.
 They are easy enough to diagnose, fix, and fix, but you’ll still need to know about them so you can avoid them.

 If your beets fail to emerge from the ground it’s likely because they were planted when the weather was warm.
 The seeds can’t and won’t germinate if the temperatures are too warm.

 If you’ve gotten your seeds to germinate but now your seedlings are droopy and have dark, wet stems then it is most likely because you planted them in cold and wet soil.
 Beets need well-drained soil.
 If they don’t get it, it can impact their growth.

 Pests are probably the biggest threat to beets.
 The reason is that so many bugs love them.
 You have to watch for aphids, flea beetles, cabbage loopers, blister beetles, webworms, armyworms, grasshoppers, snails, slugs, leaf miner larvae, and grubs.

-Each pest may have to be treated a little differently, but for an overall rule, if you keep your garden weeded and treat it with common insecticides like neem oil or Sevin, it should help avoid this problem.
+Each pest may have to be treated a little differently, but you can squash most adult insects and its eggs when you see them.
+Remember to always wear gloves because some insects are toxic to human.
+To prevent them in the first place, keep your garden weeded and treat it with common insecticides like neem oil or Sevin, it should help avoid this problem.